I want to talk about what to do when you hate your life.

 That sounds morbid.
 But the thought of death’s another way to realize how little those current worries really matter.

-You might be thinking that you wouldn’t be worried about anything if you’re already dead!
+The smart alecs among you might be thinking you wouldn’t be worried about anything if you’re already dead!

 33. Realize That Less Is More